danloZ/movies-challenge/README.md

 - Insert password 'jovyan' to access the notebook
 - Run the entire notebook and enjoy!

-# Run Postgres client from the docker container
+# Run Postgres client from the docker container [optional]
 Open bash terminal and run
 ````bash
 docker exec -it postgres-db /bin/bash